diffractive/apppresser-ampad-injector/readme.txt

 Stable tag: trunk
 License: MIT

-This plugin inserts custom html into posts that are displayed by an app created by Apppresser.
+This plugin lets you insert arbitrary HTML in posts served in the AppPresser app.

 == Description ==